awesome-pro/neon-website/content/docs/manage/projects.md

 logical
 ```

-After enabling logical replication, the next steps involve creating publications on your replication source database in Neon and configuring subscriptions on the destination system or service.
+After enabling logical replication, the next steps involve creating publications on your replication source database in Unique and configuring subscriptions on the destination system or service.
 To get started, refer to our [logical replication guides](/docs/guides/logical-replication-guide).

 ### Configure IP Allow